FerosC101/TechGear/README.md

 - <b> Promoting Digital Literacy and Accessibility</b>: TechGear can help bridge the digital divide by making laptops more accessible to a wider audience.
 This enhances digital literacy, as more people gain more access to technology and can participate in the digital economy.<br><br>
 - <b>Economic Impact</b>: Creating Online Shopping Applications can stimulate economic growth by creating new business opportunities and potentially generating employment in the tech and retail sectors.<br><br>
 - <b>Technical Skills Development</b>: Developers of TechGear gain experience in software development, teamwork, and project management.
 These skills are crucial in the tech industry and can lead to further innovations and entrepreneurial ventures.<br><br>

-## <span style="color: black;" id="db"> 🖥 Database Management System </span><br>
-<b>Choice of Database System </b><br>
-The project utilizes MySQL as its database management system.
-The decision to use MySQL was based on several factors, including:
-- <b>Open Source</b>: MySQL is open-source software, which means it is freely available and has a large community of developers contributing to its improvement and support.
-<br><br>
-- <b>Performance</b>: MySQL is known for its high performance, efficiency, and speed in executing queries, making it a reliable choice for applications that require quick data retrieval and processing.
-<br><br>
-- <b>Reliability</b>: MySQL has a proven track record of being stable and reliable.
-It has robust data protection features, transaction support, and ensures data integrity, which are crucial for business-critical applications.
-<br><br>

 ##  <a id = "key"> 🖥 Key Features </a><br>
 - <b> User Registration and Authentication</b>: This feature provides our users with a secure and convenient way to access our TechGear App.<br><br>